 - Emergency roadside assistance

-DriveSense is the Esurance usage-based program and can save enrolled drivers up to 30 percent on auto insurance.
-The device is installed in the diagnostics port and measures braking incidents, mileage, driving hours, speed and acceleration.
-The device does not work for vehicle models manufactured before 1996, electric vehicles or hybrids.
-The mobile application allows you to view your driving information based on the factors determining your discount.
+DriveSense is the Esurance usage-based program available in 35 states with plans to expand.
+Drivers save an automatic 5% upon enrollment in the program.
+The mobile app tracks braking incidents, mileage, driving hours, speed, and acceleration.
+It maps your driving (literally) and allows you to view your driving patterns and behaviors based on the factors determining your discount.
 This will allow you to make any adjustments to maximize your discount.

-Safeco’s Rewind program is actually an accident forgiveness program that reduces or eliminates premium surcharges for accidents or tickets.
-The advantage comes in not having to wait for three to five years for an accident or ticket to fall off your driving record.
-Instead, you can sign up for a four-month driving evaluation period through an installed telematics device and have the charges reversed.
-If you’ve had accidents or tickets, this savings could add up to significant savings on your auto insurance premium.
+Safeco’s Rewind program is actually an accident forgiveness program that reduces or eliminates premium surcharges for accidents or tickets if drivers are willing to share their driving data.
+The advantage comes in not having to wait for 3 to 5 years for an accident or ticket to fall off your driving record.
+Instead, you can sign up for an evaluation period through an installed telematics device and have the charges reversed immediately.
+If you’ve had accidents or tickets, the savings could add up to significant savings on your auto insurance premium.

-IntelliDrive is Travelers’ usage-based program available to drivers in Alabama, Connecticut, Indiana, Illinois, Maine, Ohio, Oregon and Virginia.
-An immediate discount of up to 10 percent is given and policyholders who drive 13,000 miles yearly or less can receive up to a 30 percent discount.
-IntelliDrive allows you to set safe driving rules for your teen and receive e-mail or text alerts to let you know if the vehicle is being driven outside of your safe driving guidelines.
-GPS also lets you know where your car is being driven.
-Coaching tips are offered to teenage drivers to improve driving skills.
-Information tracked includes mileage, time of day, speed, braking and acceleration measured through an installed telematics device plugged into your vehicle’s diagnostic port.
+IntelliDrive allows you to set safe driving rules for your teen driver and receive email or text alerts to let you know if the vehicle is being driven outside of your safe driving guidelines.
+GPS also lets you know where your car is being driven when you're not in it, although location data collected through IntelliDrive does not impact your insurance premium.
+Coaching tips are offered to teenage drivers via the app to improve driving skills.